 Reviewed by: Jody on

 The Aeotec Micro Smart Switch G2 is a smaller version of the previous generation switch that wires into your circuit and fits right into the back of the electrical box with your existing switches.
-That way, you’re able to maintain the decor of your existing switch and turn it into a Z-Wave light switch with no visible changes.
+That way, you’re able to maintain the decor of your existing switch and turn it into smart lights with no visible changes.

 It’s a great solution to a very real problem for some.
 After all, wife approval is required, and this smart switch gets you over one potential hurdle.